davezelenka/threading-dynamics/mathematics/OpGeom_details.md

 ## 💡 Operational Geometry ($\mathbf{OpGeom}$): A New Foundation for Form

+_"Operational Geometry begins where Euclid ended: with Action as the unprovable, irreducible primitive."_

 Operational Geometry ($\mathbf{OpGeom}$) is a novel mathematical framework that redefines the **foundation of geometry** by making **process (operations)** the primitive entity, rather than **static objects** like points or sets.
 Instead of starting with "What is a line?", $\mathbf{OpGeom}$ starts with "What is the operation that *generates* a line?"
 This shift aligns formal mathematics with the observable reality in natural sciences, where dynamic processes consistently drive stable structures.

 ---